tonylukasavage/tonylukasavage.github.com/source/_posts/2014-05-29-custom-assertions-in-should-dot-js.markdown

 });
 {% endcodeblock %}

 Here we're effectively asserting the format of the configuration, but we're losing a bit of the expressiveness of should.js in the process.
-In addition, what if we want to validate the config at the beginning of many tests and keep it [DRY](http://en.wikipedia.org/wiki/Don't_repeat_yourself)?

-We've essentially got 11 lines of assertion code when what we really just want to say
+We've essentially got 11 lines of assertion code when what we really just want to say is

 > this object should be a valid config

+In addition, what if we want to validate the config at the beginning of many tests and keep it [DRY][]?
+It's undoubtedly getting messy fast here.

+## Custom Assertions

-So let's do exactly that by creating a <span style="color:#a00;font-weight:bold;">custom assertion</span> within should.js.
-And let's go one step further and show how this custom assertion can be placed in a separate module, making our tests as simple, clean, and expressive as possible.
+Let's say "this object is a valid config" _exactly_ that by creating a <span class="readme">custom assertion</span> within should.js.
+And let's go one step further and show how this custom assertion can be placed in a separate module.
+This will make our tests as simple, clean, and expressive as possible.

-I'm going to explain some of the should.js assertion internals inline, but for more details I'd highly suggest perusing the [source code](https://github.com/visionmedia/should.js), particularly the [extensions](https://github.com/visionmedia/should.js/tree/master/lib/ext).
+I'm going to explain some of the should.js assertion internals inline, but for more details I'd highly suggest perusing the [source code][should.js], particularly the [extensions][].

 ### assertions.js
 {% codeblock lang:javascript %}